ShreshthRajan/robomerge/readme.md

-# RoboMerge: Enhanced Robot Data Pipeline
+# RoboMerge: Robot Data Pipeline

 The first comprehensive VLA preprocessing pipeline based on PI's latest work on robot learning and deployment (as of 06/19/25).